Version 5 supported

 Sudo mode

-Sudo mode will automatically be enabled for the configured lifetime when a user logs into the CMS.
-Note that if the PHP session lifetime expires before the sudo mode lifetime, that sudo mode will also be cleared (and re-enabled when the user logs in again).
+Sudo mode is not active when a user logs in to the CMS.
+If the PHP session lifetime expires before the sudo mode lifetime, that sudo mode will also be cleared.
 If the user leaves their CMS open, or continues to use it, for an extended period of time with automatic refreshing in the background, sudo mode will eventually deactivate once the max lifetime is reached.

 The default SudoModeServiceInterface implementation is SudoModeService, and its lifetime can be configured with YAML.
 You should read the lifetime value using SudoModeServiceInterface::getLifetime().